formal-methods-mpi/Workshop.jl/docs/src/3_types/types.md

 ```

 which creates a variable `my_pikachu` of type `Pikachu`.
+Note, that you may or may not see the prefix `Main.` this is nothing to worry about and merely an artifact of how this website is generated.

 We can retrieve the values stored in the fields as
 ```@example types